lb3361/gigatron-lcc/README.md

 without fearing to erase the function return address.
 This is especially useful when one needs to hop over page boundaries.

-The VCPU accumulator `AC` is not treated by the compiler as a normal register because there is essentially nothing the VCPU can do once the accumulator is allocated to represent a particular variable or a temporary.
+The VCPU accumulator `vAC` is not treated by the compiler as a normal register because there is essentially nothing the VCPU can do once the accumulator is allocated to represent a particular variable or a temporary.
-This would force the compiler to spill its content to a stack location in ways that not only produce less efficient code, but often result in an infinite loop because the spilling code must itself use `AC`.
+This would force the compiler to spill its content to a stack location in ways that not only produce less efficient code, but often result in an infinite loop because the spilling code must itself use `vAC`.
 Instead, the GLCC code generator produces VCPU instructions in bursts that are packed on a single line of the generated assembly code.
 Each burst is in fact what LCC calls one instruction.
-Bursts are produced by subverting the mechanisms defined by LCC to construct various parts of a typical CPU instruction such as the mnemonic, the address mode, etc. The VCPU accumulator `AC` is treated as a scratch register inside a burst.
+Bursts are produced by subverting the mechanisms defined by LCC to construct various parts of a typical CPU instruction such as the mnemonic, the address mode, etc. The VCPU accumulator `vAC` is treated as a scratch register inside a burst.
 Meanwhile LCC allocates zero page registers to pass data across bursts.
 This approach avoid the spilling problems but sometimes needs improving because we do not keep track of what data is left on the accumulator after each burst.
-This could be improved by adding a peephole optimization pass at some point.
+This has been improved by adding code that opportunistically allows using `vAC` to pass data between bursts.

 The compiler produces a python file that first define a function for each code or data fragment.
 The file then constructs a module that